Health Savings Accounts and Investing

 If you’re 55 or older, you can take advantage of catch-up contributions as you get closer to retirement.
 This allows you to contribute an extra $1,000 a year.
 Your spouse can also contribute an extra $1,000, but your total family contribution cannot exceed $9,100 in 2020.

 How Your HSA Works With Medicare

 You can no longer make tax-free contributions to your health savings account for up to six months before you sign up for Medicare.

 You should take this into account if you plan to work past your 65th birthday.
-If you are new to Medicare and decide to keep your group health insurance through your job and enroll in Medicare, you will be hit with a tax bill for your HSA contributions.
+If you are new to Medicare and decide to keep your group health insurance through your job while enrolled in Medicare, you will be hit with a tax bill for your HSA contributions.